 This collection contains the scholarly encyclopedias, dictionaries, handbooks and other publications to support academic research for all areas of the curriculum.
 Many of the bibliographic indexes are now available electronically on the library's homepage (www.uiw.edu/library).
-Click on the Databases tab and type in the name of the resource.
+Find them under the Databases & Journals tab.